ClareRobin/fluo_calibration/README.md

 # Plate Reader Fluorescence Calibration

-R package to generate conversion factors (cfs) for plate reader data, and to load specific cfs for specific experimental set up.
+R package to generate conversion factors (cfs) for plate reader data, and to load specific cfs for specific plate reader experimental set up.

 Fluorescent cfs are in units of MEFL/a.u.
 Absorbance cfs are in units of Abs/particle